quicwg/base-drafts/draft-ietf-quic-transport.md

 If a sender does not receive a WINDOW_UPDATE frame when it has run out of flow control credit, the sender will be blocked and MUST send a BLOCKED frame.
 A BLOCKED frame is expected to be useful for debugging at the receiver.
-A receiver SHOULD NOT wait for a BLOCKED frame before sending with a WINDOW_UPDATE, since doing so will cause at least one roundtrip of quiescence.
+A receiver SHOULD NOT wait for a BLOCKED frame before sending a WINDOW_UPDATE, since doing so will cause at least one roundtrip of quiescence.
 For smooth operation of the congestion controller, it is generally considered best to not let the sender go into quiescence if avoidable.
 To avoid blocking a